-Every frame a painting -- Astros fan throws Puig home run ball that wasn't his back
+Every frame a painting -- Astros fan throws back Puig home run ball that wasn't his

 Yeah, the guy looked like a jerk, but his motives were pure